Working with supergraphs

 subgraphs: films: routing_url: https://films.example.com schema: file: ./films.graphql people: routing_url: https://people.example.com schema: file: ./people.graphql

-The YAML file must specify each subgraph's public-facing URL (
+In the above example, The YAML file specifies each subgraph's public-facing URL (

 routing_url), along with the path to its schema (